Whether you are in the country or you plan on visiting, here are ten vacation destinations in Nigeria.

 La Campagne Tropicana is a beach resort in the Ibeju Lekki area of Lagos State.
 It’s a lovely hour’s drive from Victoria Island along the Lekki/Epe Expressway, preferably early in the morning.

 This resort offers a unique blend of natural environments which include a fresh water lake, accessible mangrove forest, a savannah, extensive sandy beach and the warm Atlantic sea.
 The resort provides world class accommodation and a variety of activities to make sure you have an experience like no other on your visit.
-The staffs are professional and friendly and the cuisine is second to none with 24 hours security.
-Care has always been taken to make sure that the Infrastructure at the resort blends in perfectly with the surroundings so that the spectacular ambiance of the tropical countryside is not lost.

 For more information, check out their website.